raspberrypilearning/robotPID/en/step_1.md

 This tutorial steps through adding encoders to a Raspberry Pi-powered robot, using Python to create a PID controller, tuning it to work with your robot, and using the GPIO Zero (gpiozero.readthedocs.io) library to interact with the hardware.

 ![Going Straight](images/PID Robot.png)

+##Author
+**Martin O'Hanlon**
+Martin is the co-author of Adventures in Minecraft, a Raspberry Pi trainer, and blogger at stuffaboutco.de